gtaylor/emdr-relay-go/README.rst

 * ``sudo go get code.google.com/p/vitess/go/cache``
 * From within your ``emdr-relay-go`` dir: ``go build emdr-relay-go.go``
 * You should now be able to run the relay: ``./emdr-relay-go``
+* Before we can list you, your relay will need to be running under a process supervisor like Runit, supervisord, systemd, upstart, or something similar.
+* You'll also want to restart your relay process daily.
+Sometimes ZeroMQ gets in a funk, or doesn't pick up an upstream DNS change.

 .. note:: You will need to send an email to gtaylor (at) gc-taylor (dot)
 	com before your relay will be allowed to connect to the announcers.